 “The world was my oyster but I used the wrong fork.” – Oscar Wilde

-The frustration and limitations of Comet inspired developers Michael Carter and Ian Hickson to introduce a new standard for modern real-time, bi-directional communication on the web that they coined ‘WebSocket’6.
+Frustration eventually led developers Michael Carter and Ian Hickson to introduce a new standard for modern real-time, bi-directional communication on the web that they coined ‘WebSocket’6.
 In 2010 Google Chrome 4 was the first browser to fully support WebSockets and today all major browsers support WebSockets.

 WebSockets provide a persistent, low latency connection that can support transactions initiated by either the client or server7.
 To establish a WebSocket connection, the client uses standard HTTP protocol to request an “upgrade” from HTTP to a WebSocket connection.
 If the server supports WebSockets it will respond with an HTTP/1.1 101 Switching Protocols response, which replaces the initial HTTP connection with a WebSocket connection that uses the same underlying TCP/IP connection.